Autoridade sem Mandato - Quem Governa os Governantes

 They create administrative difficulties, leak classified documents, invent creative interpretations of the law, and paralyze the machine.
 And they do all this with a smile on their face, swearing that they are only "defending democracy."

 Within this perimeter, the president can play at governing: he can inaugurate bridges, he can make patriotic speeches, he can even tinker with irrelevant tax rates.
-But if he dares to touch the real structure of power, the school curriculum, the financing of culture, the privileges of the judiciary, and ideological hegemony, the alarm sounds.
+But if he dares to touch the real structure of power, the school curriculum, the funding of culture, the privileges of the judiciary, and ideological hegemony, the alarm sounds.

 The second trap is the fetish of legality.
 In the mind of the average conservative politician, there is a belief that "the law is for everyone" and that if he strictly adheres to the Constitution, he will be protected.

-The ruler has the office, the presidential sash, the pen, but no real authority.
+The ruler holds the office, the presidential sash, the pen, but no real authority.
 Whenever he tries to exercise his constitutional prerogatives to restore order, the system shouts: "Coup!"
 And the ruler, terrified by the negative repercussions in the press and the courts, retreats.
 He confuses cowardice with institutional maturity.
 He thinks that by retreating, he is pacifying the country.

 The system calls anyone who dares to exercise the legitimate authority conferred upon them by the vote an authoritarian.
 If the president fires a sabotaging employee, he's authoritarian.
-If he cuts funding to a parasitic NGO, he's a fascist.
+If he cuts funding to a parasitic NGO, he's fascist.

 As long as the leader is afraid of being called a dictator by those who exercise true dictatorship, he will be a slave.
 The courage to appear evil in the eyes of the wicked is the supreme proof of political virtue.